jessnotjass/iot-rfid-attendance/README.md

 # iot-rfid-attendance

-A web application that utilizes Arduino and an RFID Card Reader to log users.
+A javascript web application that utilizes Arduino and an RFID Card Reader to log users.

+Note: Arduino sketch not included.

 ## Installation